-After college, I started out as an intern for Saatchi & Saatchi in Torrance where I first tasted the rigors of deadlines and new business pitches.
+After college, I started out as an intern for Saatchi & Saatchi in Torrance where I first experienced the excitement and rigors of deadlines and new business pitches.
 Since then I have worked my way up from production artist to art director and beyond.
-I’ve worked on projects for a myriad of businesses including telecommunications, banking/financial, non-profits, automotive, energy, manufacturer and retail.
+I’ve worked on projects for various industries including telecommunications, banking/financial, non-profits, automotive, energy, manufacturer and retail.
 My experience includes working with small start-ups to large US companies.
-My most recent position was an art director for a boutique web development firm in Orange County where I was responsible for creative design for new and existing clients.
+My most recent position was serving as Creative Services Manager for an energy manufacturer near Los Angeles which showcases my work both traditionally and digitally all over the world.

 Currently I am available for new opportunities in the LA and OC areas.
 I’m also equipped to work remotely and come with my own MacBook Pro, sketch book and Star Wars coffee mug.
 If I’ve learned anything along my way, is that work is what you make of it.
 I’m fortunate enough to say the change I made so long ago has made all the difference and that I appreciate the people I have worked with along the way.
 I’m excited to see what’s next!

 Control and define space.